should be submitted as Word or rtf files using the

 Papers should be written in English, in nonsexist, nonracist language.

 Please think very carefully when writing your title so that it contains the keywords that readers would use when searching for papers on the same topic.
-Describe your work fully in the abstract, reiterating key phrases (be sure to include your anonymized abstract in both the “abstract” field and in your uploaded manuscript file on ScholarOne).
+Describe your work fully in the abstract, reiterating key phrases (be sure to include your anonymised abstract in both the “abstract” field and in your uploaded manuscript file on ScholarOne).

 Papers should be formatted as per the style guidelines provided below, and particular attention should be paid to the style of references and accepted figure formats.
 The editor's decision is final, and acceptance of a paper for publication implies assignment of copyright to Pion Ltd.